 - (a) The Human Resources Director or designee has the primary responsibility for coordinating recruitment, screening, interviewing and facilitating hiring recommendations of new employees.
-The Human Resource Director or designee will be the primary point of contact for all applicants until a conditional job offer has been made. - (b) The Department Head or supervisory designee is responsible for making the final recommendation on all job offers. - (c) The County Administrator must approve the recommendation for a previously budgeted position. - (d) The Aitkin County Board of Commissioners must approve the recommendation for a newly created or unbudgeted position.
+The Human Resource Director or designee will be the primary point of contact for all applicants until a conditional job offer has been made. - (b) The Department Head or supervisory designee is responsible for making the final recommendation on all job offers. - (c) The County Administrator must approve the recommendation for previously budgeted positions.
+The Administrator may also approve recommendations for temporary unbudgeted positions, up to 67 days per calendar year in duration. - (d) The Aitkin County Board of Commissioners must approve the recommendation for newly created or unbudgeted positions (with the exception of unbudgeted temporary positions as noted in (c) above).

 Subd.
-(2) All County Job Openings will be Posted
+(2) All Permanent County Job Openings will be Posted

-- (a) All job openings will be posted internally on the intranet and on the bulletin board outside of the Human Resources office and advertised externally simultaneously, unless the County is precluded from doing so by a collective bargaining agreement.
+- (a) All permanent job openings will be posted internally on the intranet and on the bulletin board outside of the Human Resources office and advertised externally simultaneously, unless the County is precluded from doing so by a collective bargaining agreement.
 Each notice will include the posting date, job title, department, position description, pay range, and closing date or open until filled notation.
-Qualified County employees who apply will be given consideration. - (b) All bargaining unit job openings will be posted according to applicable collective bargaining agreements. - (c) All employees (probationary and non-probationary) are eligible to apply for internal vacancies or transfers, unless an applicable collective bargaining agreement provides otherwise. - (d) If applicable, employees must be Merit System eligible.
+Qualified County employees who apply will be given consideration.
+Temporary and seasonal job openings may be posted, filled by word of mouth advertising, or with returning staff members as deemed most suitable for the position. - (b) All bargaining unit job openings will be posted according to applicable collective bargaining agreements. - (c) All employees (probationary and non-probationary) are eligible to apply for internal vacancies or transfers, unless an applicable collective bargaining agreement provides otherwise. - (d) If applicable, employees must be Merit System eligible.
 All HHS Department positions are hired from Merit System registers, except the HHS Director position which is exempted from merit personnel system coverage (5 CFR 900.602).
 Minnesota Merit System's online application center and hiring practices shall apply where applicable.